bsnes-emu/bsnes/docs/interface/higan-tools.md

 [Game Manifests](../concepts/manifests.md),
 higan uses a "manifest" to
-describe how the various parts of a game cartridge are wired up together, and the Manifest Viewer lets you examine the configuration higan is using for the currently-running game.
+describe how the various parts of a game cartridge are wired up together.
+The Manifest Viewer lets you examine the configuration higan is using for the loaded game.